intersystems-ru/all.udl/README.md

 or
 import the [release](https://github.com/intersystems-ru/cache-udl/releases) to the namespace.

-Map sc package to %All namespace to make it visible in any namespace.
+Map the sc package to the %All namespace to make it visible in any namespace.

 # Usage